mmm1712/edge-ai-object-tracking-camera/README.md

 These values may need small adjustments for a different pan/tilt structure.

-> Note: For my setup, I changed the SSCMA event timeout to 120 ms. Different library versions or timeout settings may affect the tracking speed.

 ## Original Version vs. Upgraded Version

 ### Original Version